rodolphe37/electron-react-javascript-boilerplate/README.md

 ### This version use Electron v25.1.1 & React v18.2.0 (from create-react-app)

+- Currently available in JavaScript, the TypeScript version will be available shortly.

 First, you need to fork & clone the repo or clone directly this repo and write in the console (from the root folder app of course.):

 ```